it-at-m/digiwf-spring-cloudstream-utils/README.md

 spring.cloud.stream.bindings.functionRouter-in-0.destination=<topic>
 ```

-Then you will need to link the MessageHeader "TYPE" of incoming messages to methods within your application.
+Then you will need to link the MessageHeader "type" of incoming messages to methods within your application.

 ```
 io.muenchendigital.digiwf.streaming.typeMappings.processMessageType=processMessageMethod